carlysandler/School_District_Analysis/README.md

 1) The district summary DataFrame
 2) The school summary DataFrame
 3) The top 5 performing schools, based on the overall passing percentage
+4) The bottom 5 performing schools. based on the overall passing percentage
-4) The average math score for each grade level from each school
+5) The average math score for each grade level from each school
-5) The average reading score for each grade level from each school
+6) The average reading score for each grade level from each school
-6) The scores by school spending per student
+7) The scores by school spending per student
-7) THe scores by school size
+8) THe scores by school size
-8) The scores by school type
+9) The scores by school type

 ---